amaccarini/arcade/paper.md

 In this context, Urban Building Energy Modeling (UBEM) has emerged as a powerful tool to analyze the energy use at the city scale [@SALVALAI2024].
 UBEM involves creating simulation-based models of building stocks, leveraging diverse datasets and computational tools to assess energy performance, evaluate retrofit strategies, and support sustainable urban planning.

 `Arcade` is a free and open-source UBEM tool developed as an add-on extension for Blender [@Blender], a 3D computer graphics software. `Arcade` incorporates a reduced-order building thermal model for efficient energy simulations and uses Blender’s Python API to enable custom panels and user interfaces.
-Additionally, it features an AI-powered image recognition module to extract building attributes often unavailable in geospatial datasets, such as building height and construction age.
+Additionally, it features an AI-powered image recognition module to extract building attributes often missing from geospatial datasets, such as building height and construction age.

 Key features of `Arcade` include: